The short story about Temporary Admission

 The customs aspect of flying within the EU

-Any aircraft flying into the EU will operate under customs control using either the Temporary Admission procedure (TA) or full importation.
+Any aircraft flying into the EU will fly under customs control using either TA or full importation.
 There are no other options.
-If the aircraft is not already fully imported, the aircraft will automatically be considered as flying under the TA procedure even though the owner or operator has not themselves taken any action to activate this procedure or realized that their aircraft is flying under TA.
-The TA procedure is thus always required when flying to the EU, even for a flight with only one stop within the EU.
+If the aircraft is not already fully imported, the aircraft will automatically be considered as flying under TA even though the owner or operator has not themselves taken any action to activate this procedure or realized that their aircraft is flying under TA.
+The TA procedure is thus always required for non-EU imported aircraft, even for flights with only one stop within the EU.
+Please be aware that full TA compliance includes correct handling of various limitations and situations, which is why a compliance test is fundamental before flying to the EU.

 Who can use Temporary Admission?